Chapter 10: The Artist

 The monster is nowhere in sight.

-A nightmare.
-He thinks as he wipes the sweat that drips from his forehead.
+“It was all just a… terrible- nightmare.”
+He realises as he wipes the sweat dripping from his forehead.

 “How confident am I that I could beat a being like that… considering how dangerous The Huntress was.
 I managed to best her only by her greed for my flesh and blood.
 If this Mountain Monarch lives up to its grand tales, do I have what it takes?”